13alireza77/Wargaming/README.md

 4. Test thoroughly
 5. Submit a pull request

-## Support
+## 📞 Support

 For issues and questions:
 1. Check the troubleshooting section
-2. Review Django and Ollama documentation
+2. Review individual app READMEs
 3. Open an issue on the repository